Tax help for students

 This section explains how interns are treated for tax and the tax rules for volunteers or students who are on a training contract or apprenticeship scheme and informs you of the tax issues arising whether or not you have not been paid for the work you have done.

-This section gives an overview of tax credits and explains where to find out more about state benefits including universal credit, if you are on a low income and/or responsible for any children.
+This section gives an overview of tax credits issues for students and provides links to more information about tax credits in general and state benefits including universal credit, if you are on a low income and/or responsible for any children.

 This section tells students how to work out if they have paid too much tax and how to claim that tax back.